ST THOMAS

 Reading

 During the school week, there will be multiple opportunities for your child to explore a range of different texts either through a class book, independent reading, story time or reading 1:1.
 At St Thomas, during reading lessons, we follow a 7-stage format where children are asked to use prior knowledge, read with fluency, break down tricky words and phrases, consider their initial thoughts and observations, delve deeper, answer comprehension questions and summarise paragraphs/chapters/whole books.
-We really enjoyed the film and book ‘Holes’, however we feel sure the children will enjoy our next book even more - Dragon Mountain!
+We will continue reading last term's book Dragon Mountain as the class reader but our focus book is "The Boy at the Back of the Class" - which we know the children will enjoy!
+It's a fun but topical book, looking at the refugee crisis from a 9yr old's point of view.

 Writing

 Maths – At St Thomas we follow the White Rose Maths Curriculum.
 We follow the small steps approach, which emphasises the importance of acquiring a deep, long-term, secure and adaptable understanding of the subject.
 Through the use of concrete resources, pictorial representations and abstract notation, children develop their mathematical fluency and are able to apply knowledge and understanding developed to respond to tricker, reasoning/problem solving questions.
 We fundamentally believe that, all pupils are entitled to and are capable of succeeding within maths.
 We endeavour to not only develop the mathematic skills and understanding required for later life, but also an enthusiasm and fascination about maths itself.
 While Mathematics is taught mainly as a discrete subject, every effort is made to link maths with other areas of the curriculum.
-We started with Place Value lessons before Add and Subtract methods, so the remainder of this term will be developing our knowledge of Multiplication and Division, before trying our skills at Fractions.
-Please encourage Times Table practice whenever you can.
+We will complete the Autumn Fractions learning unit, before returning to multiplication and division.
+These areas of Maths don't go away, so please encourage Times Table practice whenever you can - which includes dividing eg; we know 8x2=16, so we need to know what 16cdivided by 2 is . . . (=8).

 PE/Sport: Both classes will do PE with Huddersfield Town staff every Thursday.